FullFact/nso-stats-fetcher/analysis.md

 ### Nigeria
 * [Nigeria Bureau of Statistics](https://nigerianstat.gov.ng)
-* The hompage has graphs of CPI but no link to the underlying datasets
+* The homepage has graphs of CPI but no link to the underlying datasets
 * Maybe not the clearest structure but easy enough to find the table.
 [E-library](https://nigerianstat.gov.ng/elibrary) -> [CPI and Inflation Report April 2022](https://nigerianstat.gov.ng/elibrary/read/1241170) -> [Download Tables](https://nigerianstat.gov.ng/resource/cpi_1NewAPR2022.xlsx) (Excel file).
 * However, the format of the table though was quite tricky to parse using program code.
 The year isn't filled in for each month so we have to interpret it based on last entered year.
 Month names also switch from shortened 3-letter to full names.